Freeuser-Git/new-repo/README.md

 # new-repo
-This is new repo for vs.
+This is new repo for vs.<br>
+New line